nospaceships/node-net-ping/README.md

     var ping = require ("net-ping");

-A ping session can then be created to ping many hosts:
+A ping session can then be created to ping or trace route to many hosts:

     var session = ping.createSession ();